Montecri/GNSSTimeServer/README.md

 - For power adapter powered:
   - 18650 battery shield
   - 5.5mm x 2.1 mm or any other suitable socket
-- Red, Green and Yellow LEDs
+- For the ethernet-enabled version:
+  - WIZNet W5500 module
-- Resistors (150, 100 and 150 Ohms respectively for above leds)
+- Resistors (150, 100, and 150 Ohms respectively for above LEDs)
 - Switch key and momentary push button

 <b>New dashboard screenshot:</b>